Efficient Algorithms for Sparse Moment Problems without Separation: Moment-Transportation Inequalities

 \begin{lemma} For any polynomial $p(x) \in \calF_{\veca}$, define polynomial $T_\eta(p)$ as the above.
 Suppose $T_\eta(p)=\sum_{i=0}^{n-1} c_i x^i$.
 We have $|c_t|\leq n2^{2n-2}(\frac{n}{\eta})^{n-2}$ for $t\in [n-1]$. \end{lemma}

-\begin{proof} The key of the proof is Newton's interpolation formula, which we briefly review here (see e.g., \cite{hamming2012numerical}).
+\begin{proof} The key to the proof is Newton's interpolation formula, which we briefly review here (see e.g., \citet{hamming2012numerical}).
 Let $F[\alpha_1,\cdots,\alpha_i]$ be the $i$th order difference of $T_\eta(p)$, which can be defined recursively:

 Then, by Newton's interpolation formula, we can write that

 By the definition of $T_\eta(p)$, we know that every $2$nd order difference of $T_\eta(p)$ is either $1$ or $-1$.
 Now, we show inductively that the absolute value of the $i$th order difference absolute value is at most $2^{i-2}(\frac{n}{\eta})^{i-2}$ for any $i=3,\cdots,n$.
 The base case is simple: $F[\alpha,\alpha_{t+1}]=\pm 1$.
 Now, we prove it for $i\geq 3$.
 We distinguish two cases. \begin{enumerate} \item If $\alpha_{t+i-1}-\alpha_t\leq \eta/n$, all $\alpha_t, \alpha_{t+1}, \cdots, \alpha_{t+i-1}$ must belong to the same segment of $L$ (since all intervals in this range are small, thus merge together).
 Therefore, we can see that $F[\alpha_t,\alpha_{t+1}]=F[\alpha_{t+1},\alpha_{t+2}]=\cdots=F[\alpha_{t+1},\alpha_{t+i-1}]$, from which we can see any 3rd order difference (hence the 4th, 5th, up to the $i$th) in this interval is zero. \item Suppose $\alpha_{t+i-1}-\alpha_t>\eta/n$.
 By the induction hypothesis, we have that